ademirhan/quikstor-thirdparty-access/docs/Overview.md

 Code | Description
 ---------|----------
  200 | OK or Success.
  400 | Bad Request.
-Usually the result of an action with a bad result.
+This indicates that the request could not be understood by the server.
  401 | Unathorized.
-The authorization token is invalid or expired, or the authorization information for QuikStor is incorrect.
+The authorization token is invalid or expired, and that the requested resource requires authentication.
  500 | Internal Server Error.
+This indicates that the error has occured on the server.
+You may need to contact QuikStor administration to continue by sending an email to support@quikstor.com or call us at (818)922-2000.